 Colonial Buzz Espresso Bar

 10 Washington Avenue, just down from the Library.
-They are aiming to open in a new location on Colonial Avenue in April 2020, the former Drift and Thrift shop which was also a Century 21 realty office for a number of years.
+They are working to open in a new location on Colonial Avenue in 2020, the former Drift and Thrift shop which was also a Century 21 realty office for a number of years.

-This business shares a space with Monroe Bay Winery who has wine tastings there when coffee is not being served.
+This business shared a space with Monroe Bay Winery who has wine tastings there when coffee is not being served.